NazaNEYn/book-recommendation/README.md

 Upon completion, the script will:

 1. Print a summary of the applied filters to the console.
-2. Display the **Top 10** ranked recommendations directly in the terminal.
+2. Display the recommendations directly in the terminal.
 3. Save the **full list** of matching, sorted recommendations to a new file named `results.csv` in the same directory.

 ---